Vincent-Weng/ECE656_Project/report/jupyter/report.md

+## Table of contents
+### Part 0.
+General settings
+This part explains the general running environment of this project and how the codes are organized.
+### Part I. Data processing
+* Part I - 1.1 Database structure
+	- To start we did a basic analysis of the database configuration, including sketching the Entity-Relationship Diagram and the relational model diagram.
+* Part I - 1.2 Data cleaning
+	- Sanity and consistency checks are performed in this part.
+The illegal data are removed from the database or updated.
+It also includes a comparion of sanity checking queries run time between indexed and unindexed database.
+* Part I - 1.3 Data analysis
+	 - In this part we looked into the factors which affect the likelihood that a review is spam.
+Also, running time comparison is performed on the related analysis SQL queries.

+### Part II.
+User control
+Given 5 different groups of users, we determined the least permissions they need on the database to conduct their work, and finished the granting privilege queries on this yelp database.

 ## Part 0.
 General settings

 This report is written in Jupyter Notebook, and all SQL queries are exectuted as python script.
 Therefore, it follows the sequence of code executing, and all codes share the same namespace.